 Many of today’s traditions, such as giving right of way to a funeral procession, stem from the earliest days of America.
-Other traditions from Colonial Funerals have died away or been altered over time.
-Here are seven strange funeral practices that have been done away with in modern times.
+Other traditions from colonial funerals have died out or changed over time.

 What did he do with them?
 He sold them, at least as many as he could.
 His diary shows a steady effort to divest himself of the gloves over the years.

-"At Burials nothing is read, nor any funeral sermon made, but all the neighborhood or a goodly company of them come together by tolling of the bell, and carry the dead solemnly to his grave, and then stand by him while he is buried.
-The ministers are most commonly present."
+At Burials nothing is read, nor any funeral sermon made, but all the neighborhood or a goodly company of them come together by tolling of the bell, and carry the dead solemnly to his grave, and then stand by him while he is buried.
+The ministers are most commonly present.